bardack134/Analysis-of-Empire-Online-s-Best-Movies/README.md

 ### Tools Used
 - Requests: Utilized to make HTTP requests and obtain the HTML content of the Empire Online webpage.
 - BeautifulSoup: Utilized to parse the HTML obtained from the webpage and extract the movie titles.
+: “This is the link to the version of the website we used for web scraping: ‘https://web.archive.org/web/20200518073855/https://www.empireonline.com/movies/features/best-movies-2/’”

 ### Results and Achievements
 As a Python programmer, this project provided valuable gains and achievements: